enzo-project/enzo-dev/doc/manual/source/reference/HierarchyFile.rst

 ``Time = 646.75066015177``

-  The current time to which the baryon values in this grid have been evolved.
+  The current time (in code units) to which the baryon values in this grid have been evolved.

 ``SubgridsAreStatic = 0``